idlesign/django-sitetree/docs/source/templatesmod.rst

         The template renders no more than two levels of a tree with hover dropdowns for root items having children.

+ * `sitetree/menu_bootstrap3.html`

+   The same as above but for Bootstrap version 3.

+ * `sitetree/menu_bootstrap_dropdown.html`

+   One level deep dropdown menu.

+ * `sitetree/menu_bootstrap3_dropdown.html`

+   The same as above but for Bootstrap version 3.

  * `sitetree/menu_bootstrap_navlist.html`